 Climate in Syria

 The climate on the coast of Syria is Mediterranean.
-Winters are mild and rainy while summers are hot.
+Winters are mild and rainy, while summers are hot.
 The rest of the country’s vast inland areas are more arid subtropical.
 Here, winters can be moderately cold and summers scorching.
-During spring, Syria is often be affected by strong winds which can cause sandstorms and lead to increased temperatures.
+During spring, Syria is often affected by strong winds, which can cause sandstorms and lead to increased temperatures.

-Syria is a fascinating country full of history, natural beauty and historical architecture, and as this vibrant destination begins to recover, expats will hopefully soon be able to take full advantage of it without fear.
+Syria is a fascinating country full of history, natural beauty and historical architecture, and as this vibrant destination works towards charting a new course, expats will hopefully soon be able to take full advantage of it without fear.

 Fast facts

-Population: Around 17.5 million but prone to fluctuation as refugees return from neighbouring countries
+Population: Estimated to be 22.5 million, but prone to fluctuation as refugees return from neighbouring countries

 Capital city (and largest city): Damascus